Hashim-Atiq/simpleToDo-MAUI/README.md

 This project was created by Hashim Atiq.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/hashim-atiq/) to stay updated on my latest projects and to engage in discussions.

 Stay organized and keep track of your tasks with the Todo List app!

+## Disclaimer
+Please note that this application does not currently implement persistent data storage.
+Any data you enter or modify within the app will only persist for the duration of the application's runtime.
+Once the application is closed or restarted, the data will be reset.